jaco12/distorticon/README.md

 1. Copy the .vst3 file into the respective plugins folder of your preferred digital audio workstation (DAW).
 2. In your DAW, open the plugin manager and run a scan so that it can be discovered (e.g., _"Scan for installed plugins"_ in FL Studio or _"Re-scan"_ in REAPER).
-3. Give it a go!
+3. Give DISTORTICON a go!

 ## User Interface